Pakistan PM appoints new head of powerful spy agency

 When the British daily The Independent wrote a story on the allegation, the ISI strongly denied it.

-“He (Pasha) has become very controversial in the last couple of months,” retired brigadier Shaukat Qadir, a friend of Pasha and twice his instructor at the National Defence University, said dryly.
+“He (Pasha) has become very controversial in the last couple of months,” retired brigadier Shaukat Qadir, a friend of Pasha and twice his instructor at the National Defense University, said dryly.

 Additional reporting by Qasim Nauman in Islamabad; Writing by Rebecca Conway; editing by Tim Pearce